stephanj/ServerlessEUVATChecker/README.md

 ## Function timouts

-Some VAT checks take can take between 6 and 10 seconds.
+Some VAT checks can take between 6 and 10 seconds.
 This means the default Lamba function timeout of 6 seconds should be increated to 10 seconds.